VOLUNTEER IN MEXICO

 Volunteer opportunities in Mexico

-- Contributing towards the conservation of endangered sea turtles
+- Contributing towards the conservation of coral reef and marine life on our expedition.

-- Earning your PADI Divemaster while contributing to valuable marine conservation initiatives or,
+- Earning your PADI Divemaster while contributing to other valuable marine conservation initiatives.

 Where Does GVI Work in Mexico?